Constitutional Convention (United States): Great Compromise adopted

 On July 14, John Rutledge and James Wilson attempted to secure proportional representation in the Senate.
-Charles Pinckney proposed a form of semi-proportional representation in which the smaller states would gain more representation than under a completely proportional system.
+Charles Pinckney proposed a form of degressive proportionality in which the smaller states would gain more representation than under a completely proportional system.
 This proposal was defeated.

 In a close vote on July 16, the convention adopted the Connecticut Compromise (also known as the Great Compromise) as recommended by the Grand Committee.
 On July 23, the convention decided that each state should have two senators rather than three.
 It rejected a proposal by Luther Martin of Maryland that senators from the same state cast a single joint vote, which was the practice in the Confederation Congress.
 Martin believed this was necessary if the Senate was to represent the interests of the states.
 Instead, the convention gave senators individual voting power.
 This accomplished the nationalist goal of preventing state governments from having a direct say in Congress's choice to make national laws.
 The final document was thus a mixture of Madison's original "national" constitution and the desired "federal" Constitution that many of the delegates sought.